cityuseattle/cityuseattle.github.io/docs/hoporhos/guide.md

 # Preparation

-The **first thing** you need to consider is finding a place to store your HOP, HOS or TT repositories.
+The **first thing** you need to consider is finding a place to store your HOS or TT repositories.

 There is a [recommend way]({{ site.baseurl }}{% link docs/hoporhos/organization.md %}) to organize your 10 weeks of course content.
 Please take a look at the guide and create the necessary folders for the course.